-Australia’s latest NAP was published in 2021 for a 10-year tenure to 2031.
+Australia’s latest NAP was published in 2021 for the 10 year period of 2021-2031.

 1. Support women and girls’ meaningful participation and needs in conflict prevention and peace processes.
 Indicators of this objective include:

 ∙ Increased proportion of positions in public institutions (national and local legislatures, public service and judiciary) compared to national distributions, and greater proportion of population who believe decision-making is inclusive and responsive;